 The implementation for production has similar constraints as the prototype implementation described in the previous section.
 The implementation needs to conform to the API description and needs to be delivered as quickly as possible.
 In addition, the API is fully integrated into the API portfolio.
-The goal of properly engineering software systems, is to ensure not only the correct functional aspects but also the correct non-functional aspects.
-Some of the most important non-functional aspects of APIs are security, performance, and availability.
+The goal of properly engineering software systems is to ensure not only the correct functional aspects but also the correct non-functional aspects.
+Some of the most important non-functional aspects of APIs are security, performance, and availability, these aspects can be tested by using the services of companies such as Cobalt that offer API penetration services to find vulnerabilities and try to increase the application performance where they can.

 When an API has reached this phase of the approach, the API description has been properly designed, has gone through several feedback loops has been verified from several perspectives.
 The API description should thus be stable.
 Just as in the previous phase, the stable and verified API description is used as a blueprint for automatically generating an API implementation skeleton.
 Automatic code generation ensures that the implementation is consistent with the API description, and thus is consistent with all the design decisions the description embodies.